copasi/model_replicator/UserManual.md

 **File formats and options**
 The base model is either encoded in an [SBML](https:sbml.org) file (up to L3v2) or a [COPASI](https://copasi.org) file (extension `.cps`).
 The output of *sbmodelr* will be in the same format as the supplied file.

 By default the output file will be named after the input file with an appendix to its name reflecting the number of replicate units.
-To specifically name the output file use the option `-o filename` or `--output filename`, for example `sbmodelr -o newmodel.cps basemodel.cps 2` would create `newmodel.cps` (without this option the default name would be `basemodel_2.cps`).
+To specifically name the output file use the option `-o filename` or `--output filename`, for example `sbmodelr -o newmodel.cps basemodel.cps 2` would create `newmodel.cps` (without this option the output filename would be `basemodel_2.cps`).

 To force the output file to be in SBML format add the option `--sbml`; this option can take an argument specifying the level and version of SBML required (one of `l1v2`,`l2v3`,`l2v4`,`l2v5`,`l3v1`,`l3v2`).